voteflux/flux-website-v2/_posts/2016-09-18-public-meetings.md

 If you’d like to raise something at the meeting,  you’ll need a well prepared message to post in #livestream-motion.
 Any motion raised here will need 2 ‘thumbs up’ from other members (3 including the posters) in order for it to be discussed at the meeting.

-If there's external documentation it should be linked, and any sizable body of text has to be provided in advance so everyone has a chance to prepare.
+If there's external documentation it should be linked, and any sizeable body of text has to be provided in advance so everyone has a chance to prepare.
-Such text can be posted in #livestream-prep, and anything posted at least 24hrs before a meeting can be cited in the meeting.
+Such text can be posted in #livestream-prep, and anything posted at least 24 hours before a meeting can be cited in the meeting.

 # Who Participates